 - Duplicate Date of birth certificate (10th only) – 200

-The affidavit, Attestation fees, newspaper article, stamp paper, notary, typing matter on stamp paper expenses are only for Getting Duplicate Copy of passing/qualifying certificate and this expenses shouldn’t be treated as expenses for Statement of marks (Mark sheet), Migration certificate, Date of birth certificate – 5720
+The affidavit, Attestation fees, newspaper article, stamp paper, notary, and typing matter on stamp paper expenses are only for Getting Duplicate Copies of passing/qualifying certificates and these expenses shouldn’t be treated as expenses for Statement of marks (Mark sheet), Migration certificate, Date of birth certificate – 5720

 GRAND TOTAL SEVEN THOUSAND ONE HUNDRED AND TWENTY – 7120 Indian Rupees for a total of 7 CBSE Certificates and mark sheets in Total as of 27 January 2014.

-In Total all 7 documents which I had applied for, CBSE gave me that in return, below are the copies of all the duplicate documents which I got in return after spending my time, money, and energy behind the whole process.
+In Total all 7 documents which I had applied for, CBSE gave me in return, below are the copies of all the duplicate documents which I got in return after spending my time, money, and energy on the whole process.

-The expense for obtaining duplicate school leaving certificate: 20 rupees stamp, 100 rupees to typing guy to type the matter on stamp paper, 250 rupees to the Govt Notary, 500 rupees fees paid to the school for duplicate school leaving certificate for which I was given the receipt as shown above.
+The expense for obtaining a duplicate school leaving certificate: 20 rupees stamp, 100 rupees for typing guy to type the matter on stamp paper, 250 rupees to the Govt Notary, and 500 rupees fees paid to the school for duplicate school leaving certificate for which I was given the receipt as shown above.
 Total = 870

-Source/Reference: This article was originally written by one of our users Mr. Sagar in ERI Portal.
+Source/Reference: This article was originally written by one of our users Mr. Sagar on ERI Portal.